mdjnelson/hatchet-test/README.md

 ### PHPUnit tests.

+1. Run `./vendor/bin/sail artisan migrate --env=testing`.
-1. These can be run by using `./vendor/bin/sail test`.
+2. These can be run by using `./vendor/bin/sail test`.